Hassan-Islam00/stm32h750-partitioned-fft-convolution-reverb/README.md

 ---

-## Project Overview
+## Overview
-This repository provides firmware, build scripts, and ancillary tooling for a **real-time stereo convolution reverb** optimised for the **STMicroelectronics STM32H750**.
-A uniform 512-sample, partitioned FFT engine—built on **Arm CMSIS-DSP** and hand-tuned intrinsics—achieves sub-2 ms end-to-end latency while streaming 48 kHz audio via DMA.
+This repository contains source code for a **real-time stereo convolution reverb** optimised for the **STMicroelectronics STM32H750**.
+A uniform 512-sample, partitioned FFT engine—built on **Arm CMSIS-DSP** and intrinsics—achieves sub-2 ms end-to-end latency for a 48K sample convolution (1 second IR) while streaming 48 kHz audio via DMA.

 ---